Top 10 Best Jobs for Women Over 50

 Bus drivers transport people to and from locations.
 They might drive students to school, or they might drive a public bus throughout a city or town.

 Most bus drivers only require a commercial driver’s license and a clean driving record, making it a terrific job for those who do not want to go back to school.
+Some bus driving companies offer paid training.

 It also offers flexible hours, making it a good position for someone with a busy schedule.